 Refer to the Metered Licensing FAQ for further details.

-The .NET and Java licenses are concerned with the number of developers and the number of locations to which any derived works (products created with the APIs) are used in.
+The .NET and Java licenses are concerned with the number of developers and the number of locations to which any end user software (products created with the APIs) are used in.
 A location can be an office, for example, or any building with its own postal address.

 The Android licenses work a little differently.
 They look to how many apps are created, as well as how many places they are deployed to.
 There are two options for the latter: Enterprise deployment (for use in one company only) or OEM (unlimited deployment to unlimited companies).
 An OEM license is used if you are selling the app on a marketplace.
 A Developer license lets you develop one app and a Site license lets you create up to ten.